Turkish cuisine: Key ingredients

 Frequently used ingredients in Turkish specialties include lamb, chicken, beef, fish, rice, eggplants, green peppers, onions, garlic, lentils, beans, zucchinis, chickpeas and tomatoes.
-Average per person per year beef consumption is 15 kg.
+The average beef consumption per person per year is 15 kg.
 Nuts, especially pistachios, chestnuts, almonds, hazelnuts, and walnuts, together with spices, have a special place in Turkish cuisine, and are used extensively in desserts or eaten separately.
 About 1.5 kg of pistachios are eaten per person per year, some packaged and some used in desserts such as baklava.
-Tahini is a common sauce from sesame seeds sold both pre-packaged or in bulk on tap.
+Tahini is a common sauce made from sesame seeds, sold both pre-packaged or in bulk on tap.
 Semolina flour is used to make a cake called revani and irmik helvasi.